eavdmeer/noarch-sqlite3/README.md

 <a id="run"></a>
-### run(sql [, param, ...] [, callback])
+### [&lt;Promise&gt;] run(sql [, param, ...] [, callback])

 Run all (semicolon separated) SQL queries in the supplied string.
 No result rows are retrieved.
 Will return the `Database` object to allow for function chaining.
 If present, on completion or failure, the `callback` will be called with either `null` or an `Error` object as its only argument.
-If no `callback` is present, en `error` event will be emitted on any failure.
+If no `callback` is present, the function will return a `Promise` that will resolve on success or reject on failure.

 * `sql`: The SQL query to run.